 1997 – Joel Pritchard passed away at age 72.
 Though he was Washington State’s Lieutenant governor from 1988 to 1996, he is probably better known for his connection to the birth of pickleball.

-2003 – There are 39 known places to play in North America listed on the Pickleball Stuff website.
-This represents 10 States, 3 Canadian Provinces and about 150 individual courts.
+2003 – There were 39 known places to play in North America listed on the Pickleball Stuff website.
+This list represented 10 States, 3 Canadian Provinces and about 150 individual courts.

-2003 – Pickleball was included for the first time in the Huntsman World Senior Games, held each year in St. George, Utah during October.
+2003 – Pickleball was included for the first time in the Huntsman World Senior Games, held each year in St. George, Utah, during the month of October.

-2005 – Mark Friedenberg was named the new President of USAPA.
-He created a Board of Directors …
+2005 – Mark Friedenberg was named the new President of USAPA, and created a Board of Directors.

-2005 – Steve Wong (Past USAPA Webmaster) created the new, improved USAPA website that went live in March.
+2005 – Steve Wong (Past USAPA Webmaster) created the new, improved USAPA website which went live in March.
 Bill Booth took over as webmaster in May, 2006.
-Website activity continues to increase as the popularity of pickleball grows and the features of the website increase.
+Website activity continues to increase as the popularity of pickleball grows and the features of the website improve.

 2005 – USAPA became a Non-Profit Corporation on July 1.

-2006 – Pickleball Central (our parent company) was founded.
-This company has grown into the largest supplier of pickleball equipment worldwide.
+2006 – Pickleball Central (our parent company) was founded, and has since grown to become the largest supplier of pickleball equipment worldwide.

 2008 – The Rules Committee, headed by Dennis Duey, published the USA Pickleball Association Official Tournament Rulebook – Revision: May 1, 2008.

-2008 – Pickleball has been included for the first time in the National Senior Games Champion Festival to be held in Providence, Rhode Island September 4 – 7.
+2008 – Pickleball was included for the first time in the National Senior Games Champion Festival held in Providence, Rhode Island, September 4 – 7.

-2008 - There are now 420 places to play in North American as listed on the USAPA website.
-This represents 43 States and 4 Canadian Provinces and about 1500 individual courts.
-This does not take into account those places that are adding courts or the many courts at private homes.
+2008 - Updated list of places to play tops 420 locations in North America, as listed on the USAPA website.
+This represented 43 states, 4 Canadian provinces, and about 1500 individual courts.
+This list did not take into account previously-listed places which added courts, or the many courts at private homes.

 2009 - The first USAPA National Tournament for players of all ages was held in Buckeye, Arizona, November 2-8, 2009.
 The tournament drew almost 400 players from 26 states and several Canadian provinces.